Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Introduction

 \section{Introduction}

-The field of quantum metrology and its applications in biological sciences \cite{giovanetti2011,taylor2016quantum} is a hot research topic.
-In particular, much attention has been paid to the utilization of quantum light as a resource for surpassing the classical limit of precision per unit intensity \cite{meda2017photon,berchera2019quantum,moreau2019imaging}.
-The ability to obtain a light source that operates below the shot-noise limit allows for higher precision measurements that can improve the image quality of photo-reactive biological samples, for a given limited level of probe beam intensity.
+The field of quantum metrology and its applications in biological sciences \cite{giovanetti2011,taylor2016quantum,wasielewski2020exploiting,magana2019quantum,pang2017optimal} is a hot research topic.
+In particular, much attention has been paid to the utilization of quantum light as a resource for surpassing the classical limit of precision per unit intensity \cite{berchera2019quantum,moreau2019imaging}.
+The ability to obtain a light source that operates below the shot-noise limit - for a given limited level of probe beam intensity - allows for performance improvement of tasks such as imaging of photo-reactive biological samples \cite{meda2017photon}, high precision optical activity measurements in chiral media \cite{yoon2020experimental}, and high sensitivity single biomolecule detection and tracking \cite{mauranyapin2017evanescent} among others.

-This work is devoted to the study of an engineered light source that emits non-classical light states in the task of measuring the transmittance of a sample, in order to obtain an enhancement on the precision when compared to a measurement using classical light.
+This work is devoted to study the behavior of an engineered light source that emits non-classical light states in the task of measuring the transmittance of a sample, in order to obtain an enhancement on the precision when compared to a measurement using classical light.
 Generally speaking, the lower the intrinsic uncertainty in the intensity of the incident light, the better the result will be.
-The use of low intensity light sources with sub-Poissonian statistics for absorption and transmission measurements is a promising technique for the study of fragile biological samples and ultra-sensitive materials, since experiments can be performed with minimum disturbance \cite{zonios2008melanin,cone2015measuring}.
+The use of low intensity light sources with sub-Poissonian statistics for absorption and transmission measurements is a promising technique for the study of fragile biological samples and ultra-sensitive materials, since experiments can be performed with minimum disturbance \cite{zonios2008melanin,cone2015measuring,mauranyapin2017evanescent}.